 I walked down the alley and wondered where I was going to get a dollar.
 Right now Sarge had stopped ahead of me and was sniffing the tall grass behind Banker Watson's fence; I was sure he smelled that snooty little white French dog Miz Watson usually kept in the house.
 He found a new smell and I waited for him, wondering what he had found that was so interesting.

 As I stood there I pitched the baseball in the air and watched the torn flap spin in the bright summer day.
 It reminded me that dogs weren't too smart after all.
-Certainly not as smart as people like Leslie said.
+Certainly not as smart as people like my friend Lennie said.
 It had been awfully hard to teach Sarge not to chase the ball when we played in the vacant lot on the corner.
-Just when I thought he understood, he had to go and show me up in front of Bugsy and Tommy and the other guys.
+Just when I thought he understood, he had to go and show me up in front of Bugsy and Charlie and the other guys.
 It was his fault this ball was in such sad shape, but I loved him anyway.
 He was my very best friend.
 I just wished I had a dollar for a new ball so we could play again tomorrow.

 "Brendon!
 Brendon Nelson."
 That was mean ol' Miz Watson calling me from the back porch of her big house.
 No one else ever called me Brendon, except my grandmother sometimes, but Miz Watson said that nicknames like Buddy weren't Christian and she didn't hold with such foolishness.
 She always called me Brendon.
 And she always called my grandmother Sarah instead of Miz Nelson, but insisted on being called Miz Watson.
 It sure made Grandma mad.